How did it come to this?

 The term notwithstanding, there is surely some truth in this.
 But first, let’s interrogate the term.
 The word ‘dead’ is redundant here.
 Realistically, education can only study things that have already happened, and thus, since it is mostly concerned with the past, most of its protagonists are likely to be dead.
 A more useful term would be ‘privileged, white males’.
 This is important to note, not only for accuracy, but also because it also brings into the spotlight an underlying assumption held by some of those who use the term; they believe the past is unimportant.
 In a sense, this is the nadir of progressivism: Forget the past!
 It’s all about progress!
 Forward, march!

 But this raises a question: if we don’t teach the past, what do we teach?
 The future?
 How can we?
 We can’t.
 Of course we can’t, at least not in any meaningful way.
-So, if we cannot teach what has not yet happened, what are we left with?
+So, what are we left with?
 Nothing perhaps.
 Or perhaps we are left teaching something more sinister: how the future should be.
 Immediately, this suggests ideas of Orwellian thought crime.
 Teaching how the world ‘should’ be, rather than how it is, or has been, is the very aim of many a book burning, totalitarian despot who is ushering in Year Zero.

 Tell me I’m out-of-date, but it seems to me that that this is not a particularly progressive state of affairs.
 Now obviously, I’m not claiming that there are legions and hordes out there who actually want to use our education system to enact an Orwellian future.
 But if we refuse to teach what has happened in the past, and in a truthful way, then the education we provide will become a values-based one, and teaching a vehicle for people who wish to promote a vision of how they would like society to be.
 And what is that if not naked political indoctrination?